EDOLAB: An Open-Source Platform for Education and Experimentation with Evolutionary Dynamic Optimization Algorithms: Introduction

+\paragraph{\textit{Educational Support}} EDOLAB includes an educational module, which is particularly useful for new researchers, such as PhD students, to enter the field and contribute more efficiently.
+This module visualizes the 2-dimensional problem space (i.e., environment) and dynamically illustrates how the morphology of the search space evolves after each environmental change.
+Users can observe how individuals relocate over time, providing valuable insights into how EDOAs adapt to environmental changes.
+By highlighting the similarity factors between successive environments, this module enables users to grasp the significance of knowledge transfer from the previous to the current environment, accelerating their understanding of complex dynamic optimization behaviors.

-\paragraph{\textit{Extensibility}} EDOLAB is easy to extend, and researchers are able to expand EDOLAB's library by adding other EDOAs, benchmark problems, and performance indicators.
-In addition, using EDOLAB's open-source codes, researchers can modify EDOA frameworks, embed their own components in them, and investigate their effectiveness.
-For example, if a researcher designs a new exclusion, change reaction, or convergence detection component, she/he can replace the part of the code that belongs to the old component with that of the newly designed one and examine its impact on the overall performance of an EDOA.
-Furthermore, researchers can expand the EDOAs to solve other classes of DOPs by adding specific components necessary for solving them, e.g., adding constraint handling components for solving constrained DOPs~\cite{nguyen2012continuous} or decision makers for changing or keeping deployed solutions in ROOT~\cite{yazdani2017new,yazdani2018changing}.
-The flexibility and extensibility of EDOLAB also make the practitioners able to easily modify the source codes according to their specific real-world problems.
+\paragraph{\textit{Extensibility}} EDOLAB is designed for easy extensibility, allowing researchers to expand its library by adding new EDOAs, benchmark problems, and performance indicators.
+With EDOLAB's open-source code, researchers can also modify EDOA frameworks, incorporate their own components, and explore their effectiveness.
+For instance, if a researcher develops a new exclusion, change reaction, or convergence detection component, they can simply replace the existing code with the new one and assess its impact on the overall performance of an EDOA.
+Additionally, researchers can extend EDOAs to address other classes of DOPs by incorporating specific components necessary for those problems, such as constraint-handling mechanisms for constrained DOPs~\cite{nguyen2012continuous} or decision-making components for altering or maintaining deployed solutions in ROOT~\cite{yazdani2017new,yazdani2018changing}.

+\paragraph{\textit{Innovative modular design}} One of the key contributions of EDOLAB is its innovative design, which unifies a diverse set of EDOAs through a modular structure.
+This design allows different algorithms, each with varying mechanisms and structures, to be integrated into a single, cohesive platform.
+By utilizing a novel approach to component modularization, EDOLAB enables these algorithms to share a common framework while maintaining their unique characteristics.
+In addition, the modular design supports the extensibility of the platform, allowing new algorithms, benchmarks, and performance indicators to be incorporated with minimal effort.

+\paragraph{\textit{Open-source availability and accessibility}} A significant contribution of EDOLAB is its open-source availability.
+The platform is publicly accessible through GitHub, allowing researchers to utilize and extend its functionality for experimental and comparative studies.
+By making EDOLAB open-source, we aim to provide a valuable resource for researchers working on evolutionary dynamic optimization.
+The platform can be accessed from [\url{https://github.com/EDOLAB-platform/EDOLAB-MATLAB}].